MliliGenes/mlx_wrapper/README.md

 ## Contents

-- **MLX42.h**: The header file required to use the MLX42 graphics functions
+- **mlx/MLX42.h**: The header file required to use the MLX42 graphics functions
-- **libmlx42_combined.a**: A single combined static library that merges all necessary components for MLX42 and its dependencies
+- **mlx/libmlx42_combined.a**: A single combined static library that merges all necessary components for MLX42 and its dependencies
-- **libmlx42.a**: The original MLX42 library for use in traditional setups
+- **mlx/libmlx42.a**: The original MLX42 library for use in traditional setups
-- **libmlx42_linux.a**: The Linux-specific variant of the library
+- **mlx/libglfw3.a**: The GLFW library for window/context management

 ## Dependencies